Ph.D. Degree Requirements

 3 Fields: Major, Minor, and Third

-In addition to the core seminars, students must complete at least two seminars in each of their three fields.
+In addition to the core seminars, students must complete at least two other seminars in each of their three field for minimum of three seminars in each field.

 Introduction to Professional Political Science (PSCI 7075)